shediao/argparse.hpp/README.md

 ```
 **Important Notes on Positional Arguments:**
 -   The order of definition for `add_positional` calls must match the expected order on the command line.
+-   A positional argument is considered required if it's bound to a non-`std::optional` type and no default value is provided.
+The parser will raise an error if it's missing.
--   A required positional argument cannot follow an optional positional argument or a variadic (container-based) positional argument.
+-   A required positional argument cannot follow an optional positional argument (one bound to `std::optional` or having a default value) or a variadic (container-based) positional argument.
 -   Typically, you can have at most one variadic positional argument, and it should be the last one defined.

 **Modifiers:**
-Positional arguments can also use modifiers like `.required()`, `.choices({...})`, `.checker(...)`, and `.default_value(...)` (for optional positionals) similar to `add_option`.
+Positional arguments can use the same "Common Modifiers for Options (and Positionals)" described earlier (e.g., `.default_value()`, `.choices()`, `.checker()`, `.env()`, `.hidden()`, `.value_help()`, `.callback()`).

 ### Subcommands

-`argparse.hpp` supports subcommands (also known as subparsers), allowing you to create complex command-line interfaces where different actions have their own distinct sets of options and positional arguments (e.g., `docker image ls`, `docker container run`).
+`argparse.hpp` supports subcommands (also known as subparsers), allowing you to create complex command-line interfaces where different actions have their own distinct sets of options and positional arguments (e.g., `git commit -m "message"`, `docker image ls`).

-To define a subcommand, you call `add_subparser()` on an existing `ArgParser` instance.
-This returns a reference to a new `ArgParser` object, which you then configure with its own flags, options, and positional arguments.
+To define a subcommand, you call `add_command()` on an existing `ArgParser` instance (or another `Command` instance).
+This returns a reference to a new `Command` object, which you then configure with its own flags, options, and positional arguments.

 **Example:**